Larson wraps up comeback season with 1st NASCAR title

 He volunteered for multiple different grassroots organizations as Larson went on a personal journey to learn more about himself, as well as social justice issues.
 It was Rick Hendrick who decided to give him another chance and he hired Larson once NASCAR lifted his suspension.

-Larson watched last year’s championship race from the competition compound on the Hendrick Mototsports’ campus in North Carolina.
+Larson watched last year’s championship race from the competition compound on the Hendrick Motorsports campus in North Carolina.
 A year later, he gave Hendrick its 14th Cup title.

+Larson won five of the 10 playoff races and tied Tony Stewart in 2011 for most wins in a single playoff season.
+He also broke Jeff Gordon’s 20-year record of most laps led in a single season.
+The 29-year-old from Elk Grove, California, joins Gordon, Kevin Harvick and Jimmie Johnson as champions from the Golden State.

+The win by Larson halted Toyotas bid to sweep championship weekend.
+Toyota drivers won the Truck and Xfinity Series titles to open the weekend, but Larson gave Chevrolet the biggest trophy of them all.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports